axiom-healthcare/API.Template/README.md

 # API Template

 Boilerplate setup to create a API which includes the following projects:
+1. API
+`Service Layer` of the API building using ASP.NET API's.
-1. Data
+2. Data
 `Data Layer` of the API build using Entity Framework: object-relational mapping framework, with a flexible, configurable, `Data Store`.
-2. Data.Tests
-Unit Testing of the `Data Layer` with support for both InMemory or SQLite `Data Store`s.
 3. Mirations
 Enable Agile development and management the structure of the `Data Store`, using Entity Framework Migrations
+4. Data.Client
+An C# Sample application which uese the `Data Layer`
+5. API.Tests
+Interation Testing of the `Service Layer` using LocalSQLDB as `Data Store`
+6. Data.Tests
+Unit Testing of the `Data Layer` with support for InMemory, SQLite or LocalSQLDB as `Data Store`s.

 ## Data Layer
 ### Unit Tests